Salvia officinalis: Historical uses

 Salvia officinalis has been used since ancient times for treating snakebites, increasing women's fertility, and more.
 The Romans referred to sage as the "holy herb," and employed it in their religious rituals.
 Theophrastus wrote about two different sages, a wild undershrub he called sphakos, and a similar cultivated plant he called elelisphakos.
 Pliny the Elder said the latter plant was called salvia by the Romans, and used as a diuretic, a local anesthetic for the skin, a styptic, and for other uses.
+Dioscorides, Pliny, and Galen all recommended sage as a diuretic, hemostatic, emmenagogue, and tonic.

-Charlemagne recommended the plant for cultivation in the early Middle Ages, and during the Carolingian Empire, it was cultivated in monastery gardens.
-Walafrid Strabo described it in his poem Hortulus as having a sweet scent and being useful for many human ailments—he went back to the Greek root for the name and called it lelifagus.
+The plant had a high reputation throughout the Middle Ages, with many sayings referring to its healing properties and value.
+It was sometimes called S. salvatrix (sage the savior).
+Emperor Charlemagne recommended the plant for cultivation in the early Middle Ages, and during the Carolingian Empire, it was cultivated in monastery gardens.
+The 9th-century monk Walafrid Strabo described it in his poem Hortulus as having a sweet scent and being useful for many human ailments—he went back to the Greek root for the name and called it lelifagus.